 It was raining almost the entire trip, so we weren't able to do as many things as we wanted, but of course we visited the Smithsonian.
 Kai's favorites were the Air and Space museum and the Natural History museum.
 He loved the bug exhibit at the Natural History.
 The butterfly room was really cool.
 They had all different kinds of butterflies coming out of their chrysallis, and they were flying everywhere.
 Kai also really enjoyed the Sea animal room and the African animal room.
 In the picture below, Kai is standing in front of the Wright flyer at the Air and Space museum.

 Upon returning home, we all had a great day at the final big event of the year for Kai's charter school, Science day!
 Kai built a little electric car.
 He had a really fun time with it, and when we came home, he and Daddy experimented with how to make the motor stronger and faster until finally it burned out.
-Here is Kai holding up the fossil he found along with his little homemade lava lamp (colored oil and water).
-It was really hard to get a pic without his eyes closed.

 We also built and launched a rocket, made a flashlight out of a battery, tinfoil, and a lightbulb, listened to a discussion about space, and mixed our own silly putty.
 The last activity in this very fun day was making a sun print.